-George, Frank Pendleton(born: 1874 - died: 1922)
+George, Frank Pendleton(born: February 9, 1874 - died: March 25, 1922)

 George did not come from a family with wealth.
-He was born February 9, 1874 in Winchester, KY, the only son of Hubbard P. and Ruth Wills George [source: Ancestry.com, Cook County, Illinois Deaths Index].
-The father, Hubbard P. George, was a veteran of the U.S. Civil War and he had been about 19 years old when he enlisted July 14, 1864, 1st U.S. Colored Heavy Artillery [source: U.S. Colored Troops Military Records, Ancestry.com].
-After his war service, in 1875, Hubbard P. George worked as a carpenter in Springfield, OH; he was a boarder at 114 E. Main Street in Springfield and his family was in Kentucky [source: p.
+He was born February 9, 1874, in Winchester, KY, the only son of Hubbard P. and Ruth Wills George [source: Ancestry.com, Cook County, Illinois Deaths Index].
+His father, Hubbard, was a veteran of the U.S. Civil War and was about 19 years old when he enlisted on July 14, 1864.
+He served in the 1st U.S. Colored Heavy Artillery [source: U.S. Colored Troops Military Records, Ancestry.com].
+After his war service, in 1875, Hubbard worked as a carpenter in Springfield, OH, and was a border at 114 E. Main Street while his family remained in Kentucky [source: p.
 61 in R. C. Hellrigle & Co.s Springfield, Urbana, Piqua, Sidney, and Bellefontaine City Directories 1875-6].

-Around 1879, Hubbarb P. George moved his wife and four children from Winchester, KY to Springfield, OH.
-All are listed as mulattoes in the 1880 U.S. Federal Census, and everyone in the household was born in Kentucky.
-Hubbard P. George was born around 1846 and he had probably been a slave.
-He died November 27, 1886 in Springfield, OH [source: Find A Grave], and his first wife, Ruth Wills George was born in 1856 and had died in 1883.
+Around 1879, Hubbard George moved his wife and four children from Winchester to Springfield, OH.
+All are listed as mulattoes in the 1880 U.S. Federal Census.
+Everyone in the household was born in Kentucky.
+Hubbard, born around 1846, had probably been enslaved.
+He died November 27, 1886, in Springfield [source: Find A Grave].
+His first wife, Ruth Wills George, was born in 1856 and died in 1883.
 They are buried together in Springfield.

-Hubbard George's children by his first wife included Nora, their oldest daughter, who was a singer and stage performer in Springfield, OH [sources: "The Champion city," Cleveland Gazette, 05/30/1885, p.
-2; and "Missionary Society," Cleveland Gazette, 01/14/1888, front page].
-In 1892, Nora George was back in Winchester, KY, and she made several trips to Chicago [sources: "Educational Meeting," Cleveland Gazette, 03/12/1892, p.
-2; and "To Aid the Negro," The Freeman, 07/09/1892, p.
+Hubbard George's children by his first wife included Nora, their oldest daughter, who was a singer and stage performer in Springfield [sources: "The Champion city," Cleveland Gazette, 5/30/1885, p.
+2; and "Missionary Society," Cleveland Gazette, 1/14/1888, front page].
+In 1892, Nora George was back in Winchester, and she made several trips to Chicago [sources: "Educational Meeting," Cleveland Gazette, 3/12/1892, p.
+2; and "To Aid the Negro," The Freeman, 7/9/1892, p.
 2].
-By 1894, Nora George was living in Parsons, KS [source: "Miss Florence Turner...," Parsons Weekly Blade, 01/06/1894, p.
+By 1894, Nora George was living in Parsons, KS [source: "Miss Florence Turner...," Parsons Weekly Blade, 1/6/1894, p.
 3].
-She was a school teacher and her name appears in the society section of the newspaper on several occasions.
+She was a school teacher whose name appeared in the society section of the newspaper on several occasions.

-In 1895, the youngest sister, Nettie George, moved to Kansas to be with Nora, and Nettie would be attending high school in Parsons [source: "Local and personal news," Parsons Weekly Blade, 11/09/1895, p.
+In 1895, the youngest sister, Nettie George, moved from Kentucky to Kansas to be with her sister Nora.
+Nettie attended high school in Parsons [source: "Local and personal news," Parsons Weekly Blade, 11/9/1895, p.
 4].
-Nettie George had come to Kansas from Kentucky.
-The family had previously lived in Springfield, OH, and at some point after her parents' deaths, Nettie had moved back to Winchester, KY.
-From there, she had a brief stay in Kansas, then returned to Winchester, KY, where she was a school teacher [source: 1900 U.S. Census].
-All of her moves to and from Kentucky took place years before she became the well know newspaper journalist Nettie George Speedy.
+The entire George family had previously lived in Springfield and at some point after their parents' deaths, Nettie moved back to Winchester.
+From there, she lived in Kansas briefly, then returned to Winchester, where she was a school teacher [source: 1900 U.S. Census].
+All of her moves to and from Kentucky took place years before she became the well-known newspaper journalist Nettie George Speedy.

-While his sisters were in Kentucky and Kansas, Hubbard and Ruth's only son, Frank P. George, was in Chicago and he had been there since at least 1896 [source: 4th division in the column "That True Friend," Cleveland Gazette, 02/01/1896, front page].
-In 1898, he was referred to as "Chicago's noted dramatic reader" in the Illinois Record, 01/01/1898, front page.
-He performed at private events and societal events that were mentioned in the Negro newspapers.
+While his sisters were in Kentucky and Kansas, Frank P. George was in Chicago where he had lived since at least 1896 [source: 4th division in the column "That True Friend," Cleveland Gazette, 2/1/1896, front page].
+In 1898, he was referred to as "Chicago's noted dramatic reader" in the Illinois Record, 1/1/1898, front page.
+Frank George performed at private and societal events that were mentioned in the Negro newspapers.
 His prominence gained him membership into the Chicago Top 400.

-Frank George's popularity did not preclude the media from telling of his personal trials; in December of 1907, Mr. and Mrs. Frank P. George's marriage was on the rocks and the couple separated [source: paragraph 13 in the column "Chips," Broad Axe, 12/07/1907, p.
+Frank George's popularity did not preclude the media from telling of his personal trials.
+In December 1907, Mr. and Mrs. Frank P. George's marriage was on the rocks and the couple separated [source: paragraph 13 in the column "Chips," Broad Axe, 12/7/1907, p.
 2].
-The following year, 1908, Frank P. George and Mrs. C. C. Lewis teamed together for a dramatic reading, vaudeville, and dance at the Oakland Music Hall in Chicago [source: "Frank P. George," Broad Axe, 03/07/1908, front page].
-A month later, it was announced in the newspaper that Mrs. Anna B. George had sued her husband, Frank P. George, for a divorce [source: 9th paragraph in the column "Chips," Broad Axe, 04/04/1908].
+The following year Frank P. George and Mrs. C. C. Lewis teamed together for a dramatic reading, and vaudeville and dance performances at the Oakland Music Hall in Chicago [source: "Frank P. George," Broad Axe, 3/7/1908, front page].
+A month later, the newspaper reported that Mrs. Anna B. George had sued her husband Frank for a divorce [source: 9th paragraph in the column "Chips," Broad Axe, 4/4/1908].

-Frank P. George still was not an exceptionally wealthy man.
-He was a working man, a dining car waiter with the New York Central Railroad at the LaSalle Street Station, according to the census records, and he is listed as "single" in the 1910 U.S. Census.
-And, though his marriage was on the rocks and had ended, his entertainment career was on the rise, and in 1911, he was billed as the "popular manager and dramatic reader" at the Oakland Music Hall [source: theater news on p.
-5 in the Freeman newspaper, 03/25/1911].
+Frank George still was not an exceptionally wealthy man.
+He was working as a dining car waiter with the New York Central Railroad at the LaSalle Street Station, according to the census records.
+He is listed as "single" in the 1910 U.S. Census.
+Yet, though his marriage had ended, his entertainment career was on the rise.
+In 1911, he was billed as the "popular manager and dramatic reader" at the Oakland Music Hall [source: theater news on p.
+5 in the Freeman newspaper, 3/25/1911].

-In 1918, Frank P. George listed on his WWI Draft Registration Card that he was a dining car waiter, and his sister, Nettie George Speedy, who also lived in Chicago at this time, was his closest next of kin.
-In the 1920 U.S. Census, Frank P. George was listed as a widower, and he was still employed as a waiter with the railroad company.
+In 1918, Frank P. George listed on his World War I Draft Registration Card that he was a dining car waiter and that his sister Nettie George Speedy, who also lived in Chicago at the time, was listed as the closest next of kin.
+In the 1920 U.S. Census, Frank P. George was listed as a widower, still employed as a waiter with the railroad company.
 On March 25, 1922, Frank P. George died [source: Illinois, Cook County Deaths, in FamilySearch].
 He is buried in Lincoln Cemetery in Chicago.